Healthy Homes Assessment Camberley

 Draught Stopping Camberley

-Draughts are a major cause of low temperatures inside houses.
-A humid house is more expensive to heat, which completed jobs in wasting energy and resulting in higher bills.
+Draughts are a major cause of dropping temperatures within households.
+A humid house is more expensive to heat, meaning wasting energy and increased bills.

-If you are able to feel external air coming in or the sound of a clear draught emanating out of a hole or gap that is, it’s likely to be a gap or hole which requirements sealing in some way.
+If you can feel external air getting in, or see a clear draught out of a hole or gap that is, it’s likely a crack or an opening that requirements sealing in any way.
 Cracks and gaps that are large should be sealed permanently.
-Any gaps greater than 3mm that allow air in or out of your house need to be sealed.
-In the case of an open fireplace is not in use, it can create draughts.
-This must be sealed from.
-Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as much as imaginable.
+Gaps greater than 3mm that let air into or out of the home need sealing.
+For example, if the open fireplace isn’t used it can cause draughts and must be sealed from.
+Property managers and landlords are accountable for making sure that these draughts are stopped whenever imaginable.

-You don’t require to block up intentional gaps or holes that are part of the building.
-For instance, small gaps around windows and doors could be required to allow movement of the structure as the household heats and cools, so that they are able to be opened and closed rather than securing.
-We will test all doors and windows as part of an Healthy Homes assessment of your rental property.
+There is no need to block holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows might be necessary to allow for movement of the building as the house is heated and cools to allow them to be opened and closed rather instead of being stuck.
+We will test the windows and doors during your Healthy Homes assessment of your rental property.

 draught stopping building inspections